To determine the concentration of mycophenolic acid (MPA) in the blood in order to monitor levels, and prevent toxicity

 Is there anything else I should know?

-Mycophenolic acid levels can be affected by other medications.
-Drugs that reduce MPA concentrations include antacids and colestyramine.
+Mycophenolic acid (MPA) concentrations can be affected by other medications.
+Drugs that reduce MPA concentrations include antacids.
 Drugs that can increase MPA include ganciclovir, probenecid, and aciclovir.
-Herbal supplements such as Echinacea,and St. John’s wort should be avoided while taking mycophenolate.
+Herbal supplements such as Echinacea, and St. John’s wort should be avoided while taking mycophenolate.

-Those who are taking mycophenolate should talk to their doctor before getting any vaccines.
+Those who are taking mycophenolate should talk to their doctor before getting any vaccines as they may increase the risk of generalised infection.

 Patients may have side effects and experience complications such as infections and slow healing even when taking mycophenolate properly.
 Like other immunosuppressant agents, MPA is associated with an increased risk of infection and of the development of lymphoma.